marrober/service-mesh/README.md

 ## Installation

-To install the operators required for service mesh cluster administration permission is required.
-The following operators are requried :
+To install the operators for service mesh cluster administration permission is required.
+The following operators are installed for service mesh capability :

 - Elastic search
 - Kiali
 - Red Hat OpenShift distributed tracing platform (Jaeger)
 - Red Hat OpenShift Service Mesh

+Once the operators are installed create a namespace to hold the control plane (generally istio-system) and then create an instance of the service mesh control plane within that namespace.

 ## Demonstration asset initial setup